 These templates can be used multiple times.
 For example, you might send one version of a "Thank you email" for Engineering jobs and another "Thank you email" automation for Marketing jobs.

 Designing an automation

 Choose an automation template under your account settings to begin.
 Keep in mind that all automations (except for 3rd party Video Interview & Assessment) involve sending an email template to candidates.
-Review your email templates before saving the automation to ensure you've got the right information included.
+Review your communication templates before saving the automation to ensure you've got the right information included.
 If needed, email templates can also be updated after the automation is enabled.

 When you've selected a template, click on the highlighted words to adjust how the automation should work.
 In this example, we're completing an "email template" automation.

 - Select the job or department for which this automation should trigger